nafizjiwa/Javacript-Classes/README.md

 - extends
 #### How are parent and child class different
 - A child class is a specialized version of a parent class
+- As in below example a chld that adds a property actually extends the parent

           class Vehicle {                  ---> Parent or superclass constructor(brand, year) {